TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

-(3) To obtain initial certification and registration as a pharmacist clinician, she/he must submit the following:
+(3) To obtain initial certification and registration as a pharmacist clinician, the following must be submitted:

-(a) proof of completion of sixty (60) hour board approved physical assessment course, followed by a 150 hour, 300 patient contact preceptorship supervised by a physician or other practitioner with prescriptive authority, with hours counted only during direct patient interactions;
+(a) proof of completion of 60 hour board approved physical assessment course, followed by a 150 hour, 300 patient contact preceptorship supervised by a physician or other practitioner with prescriptive authority, with hours counted only during direct patient interactions;

 (b) the applicant will submit a log of patient encounters as part of the application;

-(c) patient encounters must be initiated and completed within 2 years of the application;
+(c) patient encounters must be initiated and completed within two years of the application;

 (d) a pharmacist clinician requesting a controlled substance registration to prescribe controlled substance in Schedule II or Schedule III shall be trained in responsible opioid prescribing practices.
 Educational programs shall include an understanding of the pharmacology and risks of controlled substances, a basic awareness of the problems of abuse, addiction, and diversion, and awareness of the state and federal regulations of the prescribing of controlled substances.